vmware/vic-product/installer/docs/BUILD.md

 [Harbor](https://ci-vic.vmware.com/vmware/harbor)

-There is also a separate build for [VIC UI](https://ci-vic.vmware.com/vmware/vic-ui) which publishes the [artifact](https://console.cloud.google.com/storage/browser/vic-ui-builds) consumed by VIC Engine builds.
+There is also a separate build for [VIC UI](https://ci-vic.vmware.com/vmware/vic-ui) which publishes the [artifact](https://console.cloud.google.com/storage/browser/vic-ui-builds) consumed by VIC Product builds.
 VIC Engine publishes vic engine artifacts and vic machine server image.
 Harbor build publishes harbor installer and Admiral build publishes admiral image.
 All these artifacts are published to Google cloud except Admiral image which is published to Docker hub.

 ### Dependency Relationship